 Rick J Bowen

-For 15 years, Altered Five Blues Band has been winning audiences with a swaggering stomp of bruising, barrelhouse grit.
+For 17 years, Altered Five Blues Band has been winning audiences with a swaggering stomp of bruising, barrelhouse grit.
 According to DownBeat, frontman Jeff Taylor “sings powerfully” and “Jeff Schroedl’s live-wire guitar reaches the high bar of mixed invention and fluidity.”
 Blues Bytes declares the group features “the funkiest rhythm section outside of Memphis.”

 From day one, Altered Five dared to be different.
 The quintet formed in 2002 and earned a reputation for its inventive arrangements and distinctive sound.
 Isthmus magazine called the band “a rising blues unit” and OnMilwaukee.com declared, “The group delivers the element of surprise.”
 Within a few years, A5 caught the ear of Cold Wind Records and, in 2008, signed a recording contract with the Minneapolis blues label.
 The debut album featured the band’s penchant for putting an earthy spin on numbers; the aptly titled “Bluesified” included roadhouse versions of ten popular songs.
 The group performed live on three television morning shows and honed its sound playing regular club, festival, and concert dates.

+In the ensuing years, A5 turned its attention to recording and performing its own material, and the 2012 release of “Gotta Earn It” drew rave reviews.
 The band’s third album, entitled “Cryin’ Mercy,” delivered the next chapter in A5’s musical odyssey.
 The album earned the band two Blues Blast Award nominations and five WAMI Award nominations, including Artist of the Year, Album of the Year, and Song of the Year for ‘Find My Wings’, which also made it to the finals of the International Songwriting Competition.
 “Cryin’ Mercy” reached #3 in the iTunes blues store, made #1 on the Roots Music Report blues album chart, and won “Best Self-Produced CD” at the 2015 International Blues Challenge.
 The band was also named “Blues Artist of the Year” at the 2014 WAMI Award Show.